MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/power-apps-cli-tutorial.md

 [This article is pre-release documentation and is subject to change.]

-In this example walkthrough, you’ll see how to get started with Power Apps CLI to update sample portals configuration.
+In this tutorial example, you’ll see how to get started with Power Apps CLI to update sample portals configuration.

+> [!NOTE]
-**NOTE:** This walkthrough focuses on the required Power Apps CLI commands for Power Apps portals use.
+> This tutorial focuses on the required Power Apps CLI commands for Power Apps portals use.
 For more information about commands used in Power Apps CLI, read [common commands](../../developer/data-platform/powerapps-cli.md#common-commands).